Learning while Earning in a High-Demand Field

 It is estimated that over the next decade advanced manufacturing will need to fill 3.4 million jobs with most of those positions being related to the pending retirement of baby boomers.
 Along with good job prospects, the field pays well with an average starting salary of $45,000 to $65,000 plus benefits after completing an apprenticeship.

 If a career in advanced manufacturing interests you, join one of the Virtual Info Sessions to learn how to prepare for an apprenticeship.
 The sessions take place on Wednesdays.
-The upcoming sessions are:

 The Advanced Manufacturing and Engineering Center at County College of Morris.